AnshulSood11/Coffee-Machine-OOD/README.md

 ■ This machine can be assumed to have multiple CPUs
 ○ The solution does not have to solve storage reliability issues (assume that the underlying file system is reliable).
 ● Please don’t expose any API, we need a functional test case.

-## Submission​

-1) Please submit the working code.
-We will be running test cases provided by you.
-2) Express the design/algorithm as part of the comment blocks around the code.
-Please take care of the readability part of it.
-3) We are looking for the following:
-a) Good design (an efficient, correct, and simple way to solve this problem).
-b) Correct implementation of the design.
-4) You can choose any languages you are comfortable in. (preferably Python or Golang)
-6) Please submit your solution to ​**ishaan@humit.app**​ in CC.
-Good Luck!